yext/answers-search-ui/README.md

   // if a filter on 'Location' by the value 'Virginia', display 'Location: Virginia' if true,
   // otherwise display just 'Virginia'.
 Defaults to false.
   showFieldNames: false,
-  // display this a separator between the result count and the applied query filters
+  // display this separator between the result count and the applied query filters
   resultsCountSeparator: '|',
   // The card used to display each individual result, see [Cards](#Cards) section for more details,
   card: {